hssmalo/steampunkfantasy/rules.md

 Flying                     -1      -1         (stacks with speed)
 *Terrain*
 Smoke                      -1      -1
-Forrest                     0      -1
-Burned Forrest              0      -1
-Building                    0      -1
-Ruins                       0      -1
-Rough Terrain	            0      -1
-Sand Dunes                  0      -1
-*Orders*
+Forrest                     0      -1         Grants Evation(6+) for any medium or smaller unit Burned Forrest              0      -1         Grants Evation(6+) for any medium or smaller unit Building                    0      -1         Grants Evation(6+) for any medium or smaller unit Ruins                       0      -1         Grants Evation(6+) for any medium or smaller unit Rough Terrain	            0      -1         Grants Evation(6+) for any medium or smaller unit Sand Dunes                  0      -1         Grants Evation(6+) for any medium or smaller unit *Orders*
 Aim                        +2       0         (aim bonus last 1 round.
 If not applied next turn) *Range*